chicio/chicio.github.io/src/posts/2022-05-31-microfrontend-module-federation-dynamic-configuration.md

 }
 ```

 The `my-area` app has a main component called `App` where we have all the routes defined.
-One of this routes contained the `OrdersPage` that displays a list of `OrderCard`s.
-Each one of them has a button that let the user navigate to the cancel router where we display the `CancelOrderPage`, that will contain our `CancelOrderWidget` loaded with module federation.
+One of these routes contain the `OrdersPage` that displays a list of `OrderCard`s.
+Each one of them has a button that let the user navigate to the cancel order route where we display the `CancelOrderPage`, that will contain our `CancelOrderWidget` loaded with module federation.
 Below you can find the code for this components.

 ```typescript
 ....